obieq/hypostasis/README.md

 ## Usage

-Hypostasis is still very much Alpha quality software, only suitable for experimentation.
-But, feel free to play around with it.
-Documentation will be written to define how to use the various data models provided by Hypostasis as the project matures and the APIs stabilize.
+Hypostasis is beta quality software, please keep this in mind.
+Until the first major version is released the API is not to be considered stable.
+Feel free to play around with it and open issues for anything you find that causes a problem or for any features you want to see added.

 Until then, we suggest reading the code and the tests.